AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 int32 skip
 ```

-Number of providers to skip.
+Number of identity providers to skip.

 ```csharp
 [FromQuery]